 Sesame seeds make excellent Tahini paste!
 Tahini's are good for dips or as an ingredient in hummus recipes.
 It is easy to buy Tahini pastes in the market today, but it is better to make your own at home.
 It's very easy to do!
 Check this video out for the recipe and instructions.
 (2.22 minutes)

 Sesame seeds can be available as whole hulled or unhulled seeds.
 You may also get them in ground forms as Tahini sauces.
-Check out some available sesame seeds you can find today.

 6. Cumin Seeds